-Cloud Code is designed to make Kubernetes and Cloud Build configuration easier by linting schema for both structure and valid values and providing descriptive errors.
+Cloud Code for Cloud Shell is designed to make Kubernetes and Cloud Build configuration easier by linting schema for both structure and valid values and providing descriptive errors.
 Cloud Code comes with out-of-the-box solutions for common schema, smart completions, and documentation on hover.

 Supported YAML configuration files

 Cloud Code also supports popular Kubernetes custom resource definitions (CRDs), like Kubeflow, out-of-the-box.

 With Cloud Code, you can provide your own CRD schema with the

 You can point to either a local file or a URL.
 URLs pointing to

 When you switch to a cluster running Kubernetes v1.16 and later in the Kubernetes Explorer, Cloud Code automatically pulls the schema of all installed CRDs.